Somweb3/Somweb3/README.md

-- 👋 Hi, I’m @Somweb3
+- 👋 Hi, I’m Somnath.
-- 👀 I’m a Blockchain Deverloper.
+- 👀 I’m a Cybersecurity Enthusiast and a blockchain developer.
-- 🌱 I’m currently learning full Dapp and NFT development.
+- 🌱 I’m currently pursuing M.Tech in Information Security.
-- 💞️ I’m looking to collaborate on some blockchain development project.
+- 💞️ I’m looking to collaborate with some Cybersecurity projects.